matecom57/mi-tutorial/docs/source/Estadistica/ANALISIS_VARIANZA.rst

 2. Assumptions.
 Before stating the assumptions, let us specify the model for the experiment described here.

+**The Model**

-The Model As already noted, a model is a symbolic representation of a typical value of a data set.
+As already noted, a model is a symbolic representation of a typical value of a data set.
 To write down the model for the completely randomized experimental design, let us begin by identifying a typical value from the set of data represented by the sample displayed in Table 8.2.1.
 We use the symbol x ij to represent this typical value.

+Como ya se mencionó, un modelo es una representación simbólica de un valor típico de un conjunto de datos.
+Para definir el modelo del diseño experimental completamente aleatorizado, comencemos por identificar un valor típico del conjunto de datos representado por la muestra que se muestra en la Tabla 8.2.1.
+Usamos el símbolo x ij para representar este valor típico.

-The one-way analysis of variance model may be written as follows:
+ The one-way analysis of variance model may be written as
+follows:

 x ij = m + t j + Pij ;